-By identifying best practices in the pre-consolidation phase, Process Mining can simplify the steps for defining a new template.
-It can be used to perform fit gap analysis where the new template is tested on a current implementation.
-Then, the template can be adjusted for a One ERP deployment – or change management for an existing system can be prioritized – based on fit-gap insights.
+Development of One ERP Template.
+Once best practices are identified, process mining can simplify the steps for defining a new template.
+Then it can be used to perform fit gap analysis where the new template is tested on a current implementation.
+These insights can then be used to adjust the template for a One ERP deployment, or you can prioritize change management for an existing system.

-Multiple global organizations have already used Celonis Process Mining to guide their ERP consolidation projects to success.
-One large and very diverse retailer undertook a project to consolidate 26 ERP installations into one SAP system.
-Using Celonis to obtain full transparency into its purchase-to-pay and order-to-cash processes enabled the company to define new templates, simulate their usage, and achieve a faster rollout with less risks.
 An oil and gas company used Celonis to address low adoption rates after the rollout of a new system across many different regional organizations.
-By continuously monitoring and comparing the way processes were occurring with the way they were designed, the company identified the need for further training and was able to quickly and significantly increase adoption.
-Another organization used Celonis to reduce, separate and consolidate multiple ERP systems following a global merger.
-Process Mining enabled the organization to better understand the differences in processes prior technical migration.
+By continuously monitoring and comparing the way processes ran versus the way they were designed, the company identified a need for further training and was able to quickly and significantly increase adoption.

-In the end, Process Mining helped these companies complete their massive consolidation projects faster and with less risk, while maximizing the return on investment of internal and external resources, and ensuring that the benefits are sustained for the long term.
-With Process Mining, they can rest assured that a Beast of Burden is something their ERP will never, never, never, never, never, never, never be.
+In the end, Celonis Process Mining helped these companies complete massive consolidation projects faster and with less risk, while maximizing the return on investment of internal and external resources and ensuring that the benefits are sustained for the long term.
+With process mining, they can rest assured that a Beast of Burden is something their ERP will never, never, never, never, never, never, never be.